-4.1 Echo Files
+3.1 Echo Files

 If the user sets the Echo flag to TRUE in the SubDyn driver file or the primary SubDyn input file, the contents of those files will be echoed to a file with the naming conventions, OutRootName.dvr.ech for the driver input file and OutRootName.SD.ech for the primary SubDyn input file.
-OutRootName is either specified in the SUBDYN section of the driver input file, or in the FAST input file.
+OutRootName is either specified in the SUBDYN section of the driver input file, or by the FAST program.
 The echo files are helpful for debugging the input files.
 The contents of an echo file will be truncated if SubDyn encounters an error while parsing an input file.
 The error usually corresponds to the line after the last successfully echoed line.

-4.2 Summary File
+3.2 Summary File